 Under the Committee's Rules of Procedure, Invited Participants may present and discuss papers, and participate in meetings (including those of subgroups).
 They are entitled to receive all Committee documents and papers.
 They may participate fully in discussions pertaining to their area of expertise.
 However, discussions of Scientific Committee procedures and policies are in principle limited to Committee members nominated by member governments.
 Such issues will be identified by the Chair of the Committee during discussions.
-Invited
+Invited Participants are also urged to use their discretion as regards their involvement in the formulation of potentially controversial recommendations to the Commission; the Chair may at his/her discretion rule them out of order.

-&lt;sup>14 [Invited participants who choose to stay at a cheaper hotel will receive the actual rate for their hotel plus the same daily allowance.]
+5 [Invited participants who choose to stay at a cheaper hotel will receive the actual rate for their hotel plus the same daily allowance.]